tiagovalverde/100-days-of-code/log2.md

 # 100 Days Of Code - Log 2

+### Day 28: March 24, 2018
+* Angular - Setting up angular projects to execute server side render for better SEO.
+* ES6/ES7/ES8 - Playing with the Generators, Promises, Async and Awaut and new functions such has entries() invoing objects
+* React - Started playing with React for the first time.

 ### Day 27: March 23, 2018
-* ES2016 - Playing with the built-indata structures Set() and Map().
+* ES2016 - Playing with the built-in data structures Set() and Map().
 Reminded me of the Java existent Data Structures.
 * ES2016 - Read more about Closures and Scoping.
 How we can have private data and access it only through functions returned to the global scope

 **Thoughts:**